mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 FLE 1
    FLE 1 is the first version of Client-Side Field Level Encryption.
 FLE 1 is almost entirely client-side with the exception of server-side JSON schema.

-FLE 2
+Queryable Encryption
-   FLE 2 the second version of Client-Side Field Level Encryption.
+   Queryable Encryption the second version of Client-Side Field Level Encryption.
 Data is encrypted client-side.
-FLE 2 supports indexed encrypted fields, which are further processed server-side.
+Queryable Encryption supports indexed encrypted fields, which are further processed server-side.

 encryptedFields
-   A BSON document describing the FLE 2 encrypted fields.
+   A BSON document describing the Queryable Encryption encrypted fields.
 This is analogous to the JSON Schema in FLE 1.
 The following is an example encryptedFields in extended canonical JSON:

    .. code::